twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha2.md

 Our second alpha release of v5.3.0 has landed with a ton of enhancements and bug fixes for our new color modes!
 There's still more to come, but we've held off shipping until we ironed out enough issues.
 Huzzah, we have!

 This v5.3.0 release is a monumental update for Bootstrap 5.
-It's big enough that it could've been a v6 on it's own, but we wanted to do right by the community and get color modes out the door without the massive major release upgrade.
+It's big enough that it could've been a v6 on its own, but we wanted to do right by the community and get color modes out the door without the massive major release upgrade.
 We're getting super close now, so bear with us as we continue to chip away at this.

-And, in the mean time, here's the rundown on what's changed since our first alpha.
+And, in the meantime, here's the rundown on what's changed since our first alpha.
 Have a read through the [Migration guide](https://getbootstrap.com/docs/5.3/migration/#v530-alpha1) for the first alpha, or [the blog post for the release announcement](/2022/12/24/bootstrap-5-3-0-alpha1/), if you're just getting into v5.3.0.

 ### CSS variables